graemeniedermayer/ArExperiments/README.md

 This uses shaders to alter the light with the users speed to simulation the relativitic doppler effect.

 ## Experiments requiring a server
 A few of these examples requires a server for computing.
+These do not have live examples.
 Generally django was used but any server with a strong ML/Math libraries.

 ### Pytorch
 Find depth with pytorch